 Bad decisions are born from good intentions, and when two sides already lack communication, it shouldn’t be a surprise when things go poorly.
-Prince should have seen the red flags when their greatest hits idea from 1991 resurfaced, but only after being scaled down from an expansive four-to-five disc set to a three disc set after the retail price was deemed too pricey.
+Prince should have seen the red flags when their greatest hits idea from 1991 resurfaced, but significantly scaled down from an expansive four-to-five disc set to a three disc set, after the retail price was deemed too pricey.
 Regardless, he submitted an early, untitled configuration of Come to Warner Bros. in March ’93, which included six (seven if you include “Poem” before being retitled) of the nine songs on the album that was eventually released.
-These tracks consisted of the ones recorded the past two months, and interestingly enough, one that has been recorded as not being tracked until mid-May; “Space,” a track not mentioned by Mayte in a letter to a Prince fanzine in late-May.
+These tracks consisted of the ones recorded the past two months, and interestingly enough, one that was not being tracked until mid-May; “Space.”
+This track also was not mentioned by Mayte in a letter to a Prince fanzine in late May.
 “Race” was one of the tracks mentioned however, which was a re-recording of a song tracked in ’91, a month prior to the monthlong recording session that produced half of Love Symbol Album’s track list.

 Before I get too far ahead, I must mention the Act I tour that would see Prince tour the States for the first time in five years, which started on March 8th, 1993, at the Sunrise Musical Theater in Sunrise, Florida.
 This tour had an elaborate stage show and was used mostly to promote Love Symbol Album, and for all intents and purposes, was the last time the full lineup of The New Power Generation was utilized.
 After an extensive stretch of shows in the East Coast, the Act I tour came to an end on April 17th, 1993, in Universal City, California, at the Universal Amphitheatre.
 This was the 25th show in 41 days, but it wouldn’t be the last tour he embarked on this year.